LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

   config.yaml

-To see currently supported configurations, please see the contents of the ``compilers.yaml`` file in each of these sub-directories.
+To see currently supported configurations, please see the contents of the ``compilers.yaml`` and ``packages.yaml`` files in each of these sub-directories.

 Generating a host-config file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main uberenv python script can be invoked from the top-level RAJA directory to generate a host-config file for a desired configuration.
+The main uberenv python script can be run from the top-level RAJA directory to generate a host-config file for a desired configuration.
 For example,

 .. code-block:: bash